Qinghai, a Pass a Day Keeps the Doctor Away (Chinese Proverb)

 Little Buddhist temple in the rock

-We arrive at a beautiful lake created by a dam where we meet a guy in a car who wants to accompany us at all costs in Xining.
-But we just do not want, this road is beautiful and we want to ride.
-We do not know what we would have regretted not having accepted the move.
+We arrive at a beautiful lake created by a dam, where we meet a guy in a car who insists on accompanying us to Xining.
+But we really don’t want to—we love this road and want to continue riding.
+Little did we know that we might regret not accepting his offer.

-In the end, we take a picture together and we say goodbye.
-A few minutes later downpour, we stop to put the tent sheltered under a few trees along a riverbank.
-Rain stops and we take this opportunity to wash in the river.
+In the end, we take a picture together and say our goodbyes.
+A few minutes later, a downpour starts, so we stop and set up our tent under some trees along a riverbank for shelter.
+The rain stops, and we take the opportunity to wash in the river.

-We spread our clothes hoping they’ll dry overnight.
-When we wake up the sun is about to emerge from the mountain behind our heads, we haven’t seen it for the past week.
-Old men come to look at us curiously.
+We hang our clothes out, hoping they’ll dry overnight.
+When we wake up, the sun is just about to rise over the mountain behind us—a sight we haven’t seen in the past week.
+Some old men come by to curiously observe us, but they don’t stay long.

-The villages along the road are nice and also the surrounding countryside.
-It begins again to be no more than corner-free crops.
-We stopped to eat some good lamian in the broth along the way.
+The villages along the road are charming, and the surrounding countryside is beautiful.
+We’re starting to see crops again, no longer just endless corners.
+We stop to enjoy some good lamian in broth along the way.

-A day just fine except that on our way in the city of Datong, 30 kilometers before what was to be our destination, Xining.
-In the next post our adventures with the Chinese police.
+It’s a fine day overall, except that on our way into the city of Datong, about 30 kilometers from what was supposed to be our destination, Xining, we run into some unexpected adventures with the Chinese police.
+More on that in the next post.